firavoyage/blogging/readme.md

 - fira 💖, she/her (without 🏳️‍⚧️ or 🍥), 🇬🇧 user, 🇨🇳 native but rarely used, 🇯🇵 learner, 🇫🇷 very beginner
 - a developer, content creator, wikipedian
-- grew up in shanghai
+- grew up in the global village
 - on the internet since 2019, which is my actual "home town"

 <!-- I'm an otaku fascinated within her own world, believing existentialism, cynicism ~~daoism~~, determinism, and accelerationism, always overthinking and overengineering, lost herself in curiosity. -->